yash91sharma/llm_finetuning/README.md

 # LLM Training Project - Usage Guide

+## Objective
+Finetune the GPT2 model with data about "Jalal the cat", and then serve the new model and old models.
+The new fine-tuned model should correctly answer questions about Jalal the cat's space adventures, as mentioned in the training data.
+While the original GPT2 model should not be able to.

 ## Environment Setup (One Time)
 - Create a virtual environment: `python3 -m venv llm_training_env`